Increasing Access to Prevention-oriented Services within Healthcare,

 With support from The California Endowment, we are supporting implementation of two Medi-Cal policies, adopted in 2022, that increase access to asthma home visiting services: the Asthma Preventive Services benefit and the Asthma Remediation option under Community Supports.
 This work includes providing TA to asthma home visiting programs and managed care plans and facilitating peer learning and collective advocacy.
 The California Endowment also supports our leadership of the Community Health Worker Network and the California Asthma Financing Workgroup.

-With funding from the California Department of Health Care Services, The Center at Sierra Health Foundation funds 28 asthma home visiting programs in communities across the state.
-We helped design the Asthma Mitigation Project and are serving as the TA providers, supporting programs every step of the way.
-We also facilitate peer learning and capacity building workshops.
-For more information about AMP, visit Sierra Health Foundation.
+With funding from the California Department of Health Care Services, The Center at Sierra Health Foundation funded 28 asthma home visiting programs in communities across the state.
+We helped design the Asthma Mitigation Project and served as the TA providers, supporting programs every step of the way.
+We also facilitated peer learning and capacity building workshops.
+For more information about the Asthma Mitigation Project, which concluded in December 2023, visit Sierra Health Foundation.

 In partnership with the US Environmental Protection Agency, we are building connections with tribal communities along the Region 9 border with Mexico around opportunities for providing and sustaining asthma home visiting services.
 We will provide tools, training, and network connections to build capacity to create and sustain asthma home visiting services.